OnGuard RockSolid Review: The Smallest & Lightest?

 It was very difficult to cut the OnGuard RockSolid at the base of the shackle

-I was able to cut though the OnGuard RockSolid at this part of the shackle in 41 seconds, but it took me 4 discs to do so.
+I was able to cut through the OnGuard RockSolid at this part of the shackle in 41 seconds, but it took me 4 discs to do so.
 This is really impressive, and it seems there is no weakness at this point on the lock.

 Other Types of Attack